-On the application form you should explicitly select EFLHD, State DOT or Local Public Agency or Other as the preferred delivery organization.
-EFLHD also welcomes the opportunity to provide "cradle to grave" project delivery services as the lead agency on behalf of the applicant if their resources are limited or fully engaged on other projects or priorities.
+On the application form you will select from EFLHD, State DOT or Local Public Agency as the preferred delivery organization.
+EFLHD also welcomes the opportunity to provide "cradle to grave" project delivery services as the lead agency on behalf of the applicant.
 This approach allows State or local resources to be utilized on their other priorities.
 State DOTs are eligible to deliver their own projects.
 Local agencies requesting to deliver their own project must be certified by the State DOT or demonstrate prior experience with the use of federal transportation funds (Title 23) to deliver projects in compliance with Federal Highway Administration regulations.
-Local project delivery will require State DOT stewardship and oversight.
 Additional information regarding local agency project delivery roles and responsibilities may be found at the following website: